Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - Fixed various error messages.
 - Removed duplicate extension buildings for Electrics Company.
 - Revolutions will no longer ask for Exotic Animals or Paleontological Licences.
+- Renamed Wildlife Preserve to Nature Reserve as they are available even without wildlife.